 etext 4.
 Estimating conditional probability parameters and causal effects

 The causal effects require an estimation of the graph parameters.
 To do this, we estimate the conditional probability for each factor given its parent states.
 We need to estimate the probability distribution for a factor A = true with a given graph structure and parent state X={X0=x0, X1=x1, …, Xp=xp} where xi ϵ {true, false}.
 The posterior probability is then pA=true D, X ) = p(A = true | X)p(D | A=true, X), where the data is given by the counts of each state given the condition X, that is D={nA=trueX, nA=falseX}.
-We assume a prior for all factors that are independent of the parent set with parameters α=β=1 and a binomial likelihood function.
+We assume a beta prior for all factors that are independent of the parent set with parameters α=β=1 and a binomial likelihood function.
 The posterior distribution is then a beta distribution with updated parameters αAX= α+nA=true X) and βAX= β+nA=false X).
 The conditional probabilities between factors that are not directly connected are calculated by using the graph structure.

 The above calculations are then used to calculate the downstream relative risk ratio which we refer to as the causal effect.
 The causal effect of B on A is defined as RRAB=pA=trueB=true)/p(A=true|B=false).
 This calculation is marginalized over the nuisance parameters and the graph structure.
-To marginalise over the graph structure we calculate RRAB 104 times where we sample the graph structure each time from our posterior sample.(18)
+To marginalise over the graph structure we calculate RRAB 104 times where we sample the graph structure each time from our posterior sample.

+The computational implementation of the above calculations were implemented in R. The gRain library (18) was used to formulate and parameterise the network structure, and then calculate downstream probabilities.

 etext 5.
 The complexity of the joint probability distribution of edges in the initial network

 The posterior distribution for the initial network includes a significant number of possible DAGs.
 We summarize these graph structures in Figure 1 showing the MAP CPDAG and the marginalized edge probabilities above a probability cutoff value.
 However, the joint probability distribution for the edges is complex.
 Here we show that conditioning on the directionality between self-harm and suicidality with alcohol and substance misuse yields distinctly different structures (see Figure 1).
-Conditioning the summaried structures on any edge from the self-harm and suicidality domain to the alcohol and substance misuse domain (p = 0.62) shows that the alcohol and substance misuse domain is directly dependent on a combination of family history of addiction as well as self-harm and suicidality.
-Whereas conditioning the summarized structures on their being an edge from the alcohol and substance misuse domain to the self-harm and suicidality domain (p = 0.30) shows that alcohol and substance misuse is directly dependent on a family history of addiction, and that suicidal ideation is directly dependent on alcohol and substance misuse and depression.
+Conditioning the summarised structures on any edge from the self-harm and suicidality domain to the alcohol and substance misuse domain (p = 0.62) shows that the alcohol and substance misuse domain is directly dependent on a combination of family history of addiction as well as self-harm and suicidality.
+Whereas conditioning the summarised structures on there being an edge from the alcohol and substance misuse domain to the self-harm and suicidality domain (p = 0.30) shows that alcohol and substance misuse is directly dependent on a family history of addiction, and that suicidal ideation is directly dependent on alcohol and substance misuse and depression.
 As such, while the probability that these domains are dependent is high (p = 0.89), the dependency structure, and therefore, the potential causal pathways that they describe are quite different.
 For this reason, we focus our attention on high probability pathways.

 Figure 1.
 Initial network structure conditioned on; (Panel A) including at least one edge from the self-harm and suicidality domain to the alcohol and substance misuse domain, and (Panel B) including one edge from the alcohol and substance misuse domain to the self-harm and suicidality domain.

+etext 6.
+Description of individuals used per timepoint

+In Table 3 we show the number of individuals and their typical time difference per timepoint.
+The average number of pairwise observations used to infer the transition network was 2.34 (CI: 1-5).